 1. The Committee must prepare a list of those who are eligible to vote.
-Although the institute's administration will typically assist the Election Committee in preparing this list, it is ultimately up to the committee to determine who is eligible to vote.
+We suggest the Election Committee ask their institute's Administration for assistance preparing this list.
+However, it is ultimately up to the committee to determine who is eligible to vote.
 The role of the institute's administration is thus explicitly limited to the provision of logistic support so as to ensure the independence of the election process.
 This list must be sent to all researchers of the institute before the election declaration, to allow anyone who is not on the list to make a case to be added, and anyone who does not believe they should be on the list to ask to be removed.

-If a more specific definition of a Postdoc is required to define the pool of candidates or voters, the Election Committee is encouraged to consult the European framework definition (R2 Researcher) which is the basis on which the European Union decides in which bracket a researcher fits within the academic pyramid for funding applications. (https://euraxess.ec.europa.eu/europe/career-development/training-research-profiles-descriptors)
+If a more specific definition of a Postdoc is required to define the pool of candidates or voters, the Election Committee is encouraged to consult the European framework definition (R2 Researcher) which is the basis on which the European Union decides in which bracket a researcher fits within the academic pyramid for funding applications. (https://euraxess.ec.europa.eu/europe/career-development/trainingresearchers/research-profiles-descriptors)